sandypockets/easy-dates-picker/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain Easy Dates Picker's quality.
+- Maintain `easy-dates-picker`'s quality.
 - Fix problems that are important to users.
-- Engage the community in working toward the best possible Easy Dates Picker.
+- Engage the community in working toward the best possible `easy-dates-picker`.
-- Enable a sustainable system for Easy Dates Picker's maintainers to review contributions.
+- Enable a sustainable system for `easy-dates-picker`'s maintainers to review contributions.

 Please follow these steps to have your contribution considered by the maintainers: